HanabishiRecca/caches-manager/README.md

 **WARNING!** All content in the target directories will be purged!
 Ensure that the target directories do not contain any valuable data.
 Tmpfs keeps data in RAM and drops it on every shutdown or reboot.

 3. Changes will be applied on the next boot (or user log-in in case of user service).
-You can force changes by executing the services manually, but this is not recommended.
+You can force changes by executing the services or running the script manually, but this is not recommended.

 ### Packages